 United for Efficiency supports Nigeria’s policymakers and regulators to advance policies and actions for the transition to more sustainable air conditioning.
 Emphasis is on an integrated policy approach that can be retained by the domestic market without continued external support or resources.

 SCALING UP ENERGY-EFFICIENT AND CLIMATE-FRIENDLY COOLING IN NIGERIA

-The objective of this K-CEP funded project is to accelerate the transition to climate-friendly (low-global warming potential refrigerant)and energy-efficient air conditioning that costs less money to operate, enhances electric grid resiliency and mitigates impacts on the environment.
+The objective of this Clean Cooling Collaborative (formerly K-CEP)-funded project is to accelerate the transition to climate-friendly (low-global warming potential refrigerant)and energy-efficient air conditioning that costs less money to operate, enhances electric grid resiliency and mitigates impacts on the environment.

 - Conduct a market assessment on the equipment and key stakeholders

 - Strengthen draft Minimum Energy Perfrormance Standards (MEPS) and energy labels (adapted from U4E’s Model Regulation Guidelines) and facilitate adoption

 - Implement an awareness campaign to promote MEPS and labelling compliance by vendors and enhance consumer understanding of energy labels so that they can make more informed purchasing decisions

 - Inform the inclusion of sustainable cooling-related targets in the Nationally Determined Contribution revision

 - Draft a space cooling chapter for a future National Cooling Action Plan

 - Deliver capacity building on market monitoring, verification and enforcement